mcneel/help-docs/_en/flamingo/5/help/material-editor.md

 #### ![images/material_editor.png](images/material_editor.png)![images/texture-2dchecker.png](images/texture-2dchecker.png) Currently selected material name
 <!-- TODO: Add a texture image image and a procedural icon-->
 Displays the current material name and level.
-For instance, if there is a texture or a material procedural level the ">" will be shown.
+For instance, if there is a texture or a material procedural level the ">" will show.
 A good place to see where the editor is in a material.

 #### ![images/library_default.png](images/library_default.png) Tools menu
 Displays the [Tools menu](#tools-menu).
 This is an extensive menu of commands, settings and utilities related to materials.